alexKleider/debk/README.md

 Most of the functionality is found in _src/debk.py_ although entity creation is handled by _src/entities.py_.
-A menu driven user interface is provided in _src/menu.py_ module.
+A menu driven user interface is provided by the _src/menu.py_ module.
 The next level down menu driven interface is provided by _src/workwith.py_.
 There is also a _src/config.py_ dependency.
-A test suite is found under the _tests_ directory.  _debk.d/defaultChartOfAccounts_ provides a
+A test suite is found under the _tests_ directory.  _debk.d/defaultChartOfAccounts_ provides a suggested chart of accounts (aka ledger) which can be edited to suit your own needs.
+Indentation is for readability only.
+Comments are not permitted.
+A copy must be placed in the _debk.d_ directory discussed in the next paragraph.
+_prompt>_ **cp debk.d/defaultChartOfAccounts**  \
+                        **/var/opt/debk.d/defaultChartOfAccounts**
+A leading white space stripped version of this file is treated as a CSV file so apart from the leading white space, it must conform to the format of a CSV file.

 ## Persistent Storage

-The system depends on the existence of a debk.d directory found under a 'home' directory specified by config.DEFAULTS['home'] by default set to /var/opt.
+The system depends on the existence of a debk.d directory found under a 'home' directory specified by config.DEFAULTS['home'] by default set to _/var/opt_.
 It must be populated with appropriate content which at a minimum must include a _defaultChartOfAccounts_ file, an example of which can be copied from _debk/debk.d/_.

 ## Entities